lexaguskov/todo/README.md

   - required: “carbohydrate”, “fat”, “protein” (each specified in g/100g)
   - optional: “picture” an URL to an image used to render this item

-- WIP: I as a user can keep editing the list even when I lose internet connection, and can expect it to sync up with BE as I regain connection
-  - TODO: sync

 - TODO: I as a user can use my VR goggles to edit/browse multiple to-do lists in parallel in 3D space so that I can feel ultra-productive

-- TODO: I as a user can change the order of tasks via drag & drop

 - TODO: I as a user can move/convert subtasks to tasks via drag & drop